-Linda Marshall is an entrepreneur, author, grief specialist, life coach, trainer, speaker, mental health advocate, and hypnotherapist.
-She has lived through tragedy and loss in her own life and is now passionate in helping others heal and grow through their grief.
-After beginning her new studies in late 2011 focused on grief and recovery, she volunteered with the Halifax Regional Police, Victim Services, helping victims of domestic violence, sudden death, and sexual assault.
-She currently loves teaching suicide intervention skills (ASIST) to students, first responders, military, health care workers, teachers, and community volunteers.
+Linda Marshall is an entrepreneur, TEDx speaker, published author, certified grief specialist & life coach, trainer, and hypnotherapist.
+She has lived through tragedy and loss in her own life and is now passionate in inspiring others to heal and grow through their own grief.
+In addition to publicly speak about her own personal grief story, she has volunteered with the Halifax Regional Police, Victim Services, helping victims of sudden death, sexual assault, and domestic violence.
+She loves inspiring and working directly with her clients, as well as teaching suicide intervention skills (ASIST) to students, first responders, military, health care workers, teachers, and community volunteers.

 She lost her first marriage of 13 years due to addictions and became a single parent with two daughters.
 Years later on February 17, 2011, her spouse Barry lost his battle to mental illness and suicide.
 This tragedy left her and her family shattered.
 After this traumatic event in her life, Linda moved back to her hometown of Halifax, Nova Scotia, where she was suddenly an empty nester.
 She left her successful career in the corporate world in Toronto for a new life and switched gears to help others in grief.
 This meant advancing her education in a completely different field at the age of 45.